1-866-646-8465

 Once taxes and penalties are paid, however, that money is yours to use or gift as you see fit.
 There are no constraints on use of the money.
 It can be given to a family member, donated to a charity, or used to purchase other assets.

-But if your gift of money from an IRA surpasses a certain amount, you may be required to file a gift tax return.
+But if you're gifting money from an IRA and it surpasses a certain amount, you may be required to file a gift tax return.
 For 2022, the tax-free limit for a gift is $16,000 per recipient.

 2. Pass Along an IRA Inheritance.